kashyapkumar/procare-media-syncer/README.md

   7. You're all set :)

 ## Known Issues / Future Work
-* The data/time on Google Photos will be the upload time, so make sure you setup a cron job so that timestamp on Google Photos match Procare timestamps.
-  From what I can tell, there is no way to programmtically set the date & time to a user specified time.
 * If two media files are byte equivalent, Photos API reports both as successfully uploaded, but only the first file is added to Google Photos.
   So if you have duplicate media files in your account, the script will try to re-upload the duplicates on every run.
 * Multiple schools are not supported yet